angelonazzaro/UDFD/README.md

  - ML Ops with a focus on developing an automated pipeline for model retraining and deployment

 ## Features
-The model will usable through a web app developed with Flask with the following features:
+The model will be usable through a web app developed with Flask with the following features:
 - Upload an image to detect deep fake faces
 - View the detection results
 - Visualize model explainability using Grad-CAM